 We anticipate that our board of directors will adopt the 2021 LTIP, a new omnibus long-term incentive plan, and that the 2021 LTIP will be approved by our stockholders prior to the consummation of this offering.
-In connection with this offering, we expect to grant under the 2021 LTIP equity awards consisting of restricted stock units ("RSUs") to certain employees, including our named executive officers, with an aggregate grant date fair value of \$.
-It is anticipated that Mr. Madden will receive RSUs with a grant date fair value of approximately \$ in replacement of the awards previously issued to him pursuant to the Phantom Unit Plan.
-A portion of these RSUs will be vested at the time of release of the lock-up agreements described under "Shares Eligible for Future Sale-Lock-Up Agreements," and the RSUs will continue to vest following grant, subject to continued employment through the applicable vesting date.
+In connection with this offering, we expect to grant under the 2021 LTIP equity awards consisting of restricted stock units ("RSUs") to certain employees, including our named executive officers, with an aggregate grant date fair value of \$\\$.
+It is anticipated that Mr. Madden will receive RSUs with a grant date fair value of approximately \$\\$ in replacement of the awards previously issued to him pursuant to the Phantom Unit Plan.
+A portion of these RSUs will be vested at the time of release of the lock-up agreements described under "Shares Eligible for Future Sale-Lock-Up Agreements," and the RSUs will continue to vest following grant, based the vesting schedule applicable the awards previously granted to such employees under the Viant Technology LLC 2020 Equity Based Incentive Compensation Plan, subject to continued employment through the applicable vesting date.